Learning to Solve Constrained Bilevel Control Co-Design Problems

-Bilevel optimization problems arise in a wide range of applications, from economics and game theory \cite{binmore2007playing}, to operations management and logistics \cite{sadigh2012manufacturer}, as well as engineering system design \cite{bergonti2024co}.
-Unfortunately, bilevel problems are in general notoriously difficult to solve.
-They are typically NP-hard, and depending on their particular qualities, may even lack efficient frameworks for their approximate solution \cite{beck2021gentle}.
-This complexity challenges their use in scenarios requiring real-time or repeated solutions.
-Yet, many applications of bilevel optimization demand repeated solution of related problem instances, such as when economic or engineering design decisions are considered across a variety of scenarios and objectives.
+Bilevel optimization problems arise in a wide range of applications, from economics and game theory \citep{binmore2007playing}, to operations management and logistics \citep{sadigh2012manufacturer}, as well as engineering system design \citep{bergonti2024co}.
+Unfortunately, bilevel problems are, in general, notoriously difficult to solve.
+They are typically NP-hard, and depending on their particular qualities, may even lack efficient frameworks for their approximate solution \citep{beck2021gentle}.
+This complexity challenges their use in applications requiring \emph{real-time or repeated solutions}.
+Yet, many applications of bilevel optimization demand repeated solution of related problem instances, such as when engineering design decisions are considered across a variety of scenarios and objectives.

-This paper introduces a novel framework for applying deep learning to solve parametric bilevel optimization problems with coupling constraints, i.e., constraints that bind upper and lower level decision variables.
-Our approach uses differentiable optimization solvers at the problem's lower level, allowing for gradient-based training of neural networks to approximate the upper-level solution, as well as gradient-based \emph{correction} routines to enforce coupling constraints between the upper and lower-level problems.
+This paper introduces a novel framework for applying deep learning to solve a broad class of bilevel problems, which include \emph{coupling constraints}, i.e., constraints that bind upper and lower level decision variables.
+The approach uses differentiable optimization solvers at the problem's lower level, allowing for gradient-based training of neural networks to approximate the upper-level solution, as well as internal \emph{correction} routines to enforce coupling constraints between the upper and lower-level problems.
 The resulting models are trained to map the parameters of a bilevel problem to its optimal solution.
-We motivate the development of this framework primarily using problems from optimal control co-design: a setting which calls for the optimization of engineering systems, with respect to economic objectives at the upper level and subject to system dynamics determined by optimal control problems at the lower level.
-We demonstrate how the proposed framework can be used to learn models that efficiently generate design solutions in response to varying design objectives and desiderata, as encoded by the problem parameters.
+We motivate this approach primarily using problems from optimal control co-design: a setting which calls for the optimization of engineering systems, with respect to system design objectives at the upper level and subject to system dynamics determined by optimal control problems at the lower level.
+We demonstrate how the proposed framework can be used to learn solutions in response to varying design objectives and desiderata.